livetrails/targetj/README.md

 ### Draggable Animation Example

 In our first example, `color`, `html`, `textAlign`, `moves`, and `animate` are all targets.
 These targets are executed in the same order they appear in the program. `color`, `html`, `textAlign`, `moves` get competed and their life cycle end.
+The `moves` target prepares the data required for the `animate` target before execution.
+The `animate` target then generates a list of imperative targets for each style included in each move.
-The main target `animate` remains active with an indefinite lifecycle specified by the `loop` property.
-After each animation cycle, there is a one-second pause, defined by the `interval` property in the `animate` target.
+The target `animate` remains active with an indefinite lifecycle specified by the `loop` property.
+After each animation cycle, there is a one-second pause, defined by the `interval` property.
 Both `loop` and `interval` can also be defined as methods, which will be explained further below.
 The `setTarget` method defines an imperative target, which is also explained in more detail below, executes the assigment in 30 steps.
 The `animate` target starts a new cycle after all the imperative targets have been completed or at least one second pass specified in the interval value given that the imperative targets get executed less than 1 second.

 You'll also find `quickStart`, the first argument in the `TModel` constructor.
 If an HTML element with the same ID already exists on the page, it will be used in the new instance of `TModel`, and the animation will be applied to it.
 If no such element exists, TargetJS will create one.